A Management Model for Elderly Learning Center Administration in Wuxi, China

 Abstract

-Materials and Methods: The target group was five managers, ten teachers, and twenty elderly students in WXIT ELC.
-The twenty students were in the spring semester of the academic year 2024.
-They were selected by purposive sampling.
-The study was a pre-experimental design using a one-shot case study.
-The research instruments were: two PDCA cycles, each cycle consisting of the four stages: plan, do, check, and act.
-Each cycle lasted one month, for a total of two months.
-Mean score, standard deviation percentage were used for the data analysis.
+Materials and Methods: This study employed a pre-experimental one-shot case study design.
+The target group consisted of five managers, ten teachers, and twenty elderly students enrolled in Wuxi Institute of Technology Elderly Learning Center (WXIT ELC) during the Spring Semester of the 2024 academic year.
+Participants were selected using purposive sampling.
+The research instruments were based on two PDCA cycles, each consisting of four stages: Plan, Do, Check, and Act.
+Each cycle lasted one month, resulting in a total intervention period of two months.
+Quantitative data were analyzed using mean scores, standard deviation, and percentage analysis.

 Article Details